Classen School of Advanced Studies

 Classen School of Advanced Studies, often referred to as Classen SAS, CSAS or simply Classen, is a public speciality school serving students in grades 9–12 in Oklahoma City, Oklahoma.
 The Oklahoma City Public Schools program participates in the IB Diploma Programme and offers fine arts courses as well, offering art, drama, and music classes to any qualifying student.

 Classen is known as one of the state's premier high schools in academics, and has been ranked among the top 100 public high schools in America by the Challenge Index, as measured by the number of Advanced Placement, International Baccalaureate and/or Cambridge tests taken by all students at a school in 2007 divided by the number of graduating seniors.
 The index is published annually in the Washington Post and Newsweek.
 It was ranked 14 in 2009.

 As Classen High School, the basketball team won state championships in 1929, 1934, 1937, 1948, 1950, 1975, and in 1980.
 In 1995, Classen SAS won the Class B State Championship in Academic Quiz Bowl and in 1996, Classen SAS was the Class 3A State Runner-Up in Academic Quiz Bowl.
-It is currently a Division 4A school.
+It is currently a Division 5A school.

 History

 Classen Junior High School opened in 1919, immediately following the close of World War I, making it the oldest high school building in Oklahoma City Public Schools.
 The land was part of an area being developed by the early Oklahoma City real estate developer, Anton H. Classen.
 A total of 6.33 acres was purchased by the Oklahoma City Public Schools Board of Education for $55,100.
 The building was constructed at a cost of $420,500 by the Holmboe Construction Company.

 The two story brick building was enlarged in 1921, 1923, 1925, 1934 and 1957.
 In 1925, Classen opened its doors to high school students and changed its name to Classen High School.
 Due to declining enrollment, Classen High School closed in 1985 and the building became a 5th-year center.
 In 1994, the Classen School of Advanced Studies opened with an enrollment size of 647, covering grades 6-10.
 Its first graduating class was graduated in May 1997.
-Josie Cao and Minh Truong were both the first valedictorians of Classen SAS and Jonathon Lunardi was selected as the student of the year in 1997.